May 20th 2021

 As the condensation grows, it becomes more hazardous as the resulting slug travels at the same standard steam speed.
 However, because the condensation is denser and closer to a solid, requiring a lesser traveling speed, it will create a more substantial impact.

-How Do You Know if You Have a Water Hammer?
+How Do You Know If You Have Water Hammer?

 You may not think anything of this phenomenon at first, but you’ll most likely notice a loud hammering or thumping noise as if banging pipes together.
 The sound is the shockwave from water buildup hitting the closed valve and the pipes trying to absorb the impact.